day8/re-frame/docs/CodeWalkthrough.md

 Now, normally, I'd strongly recommended you write a quality schema for your application state (the data stored in `app-db`).
-But, here, to minimize cognitive load, we'll cut that corner.
+But, here, to minimise cognitive load, we'll cut that corner.

 But ... we can't cut it completely.
 You'll still need an informal description, and here it is ... for this app `app-db` will contain